Finding a Top Financial Advisor Firm in Newport Beach, California

 Corient Capital Partners, LLC

 Fee-based Corient Capital Partners, LLC takes the second spot on this list.
 There is a $5 million account minimum at this firm, along with a $25,000 minimum annual fee.
 As a result of this high minimum, most of the firm’s client base is comprised of high-net-worth individuals.
-The firm also maintains accounts for non-high-net-worth individuals, trusts, estates and businesses.
+The firm also maintains accounts for non-high-net-worth individuals and businesses.

-The firm employs two chartered financial analysts (CFAs), one certified financial planner (CFP) and one certified investment management consultant (CIMC).
+The firm employs two chartered financial analysts (CFAs) and one certified financial planner (CFP).
 The staff here can earn performance-based fees.

 Certain members of Corient’s advisory staff are licensed insurance professionals.
 While these advisors do not earn commissions from insurance sales, they can receive referral fees for referring clients to an insurance provider.
 This presents a potential conflict of interest, but the firm is still a fiduciary, so you can rest assured that they’re required to work in your best interest.

 Corient Capital Partners, LLC Background

 Corient Capital Partners was established in 2015, making it one of the younger firms on this list.
 The firm is under the ownership of a collection of partners, including Christopher Copps, Darren Henderson, Michael Phelps, Jonathan Tenney, Gregory Walters, Alexander Stimpson, James Rooney, Jacob Halladay and Gordon Hassenplug.

 This firm uses a goal-based, wealth management strategy that features discretionary and non-discretionary investment management, family office services, tax minimization, philanthropic gift planning and more.

 Corient Capital Partners, LLC Investing Strategy

 Corient Capital Partners sticks to a long-term investing approach that prefers securities like low-cost mutual funds and exchange-traded funds (ETFs).

 If your risk tolerance and liquidity needs call for it, Corient has also been known to occasionally invest in individual stocks and bonds.
 However, the firm does this only rarely, as actively trading individual securities is not only riskier but could also drive your transaction fees up.